kaabildata/DockerCompleteReference/README.md

 ```

 With older versions, you can change Docker's storage base directory (where container and images go) using the -goption when starting the Docker daemon. (check docker --help).
 You can have this setting applied automatically when Docker starts by adding it to /etc/default/docker

+### How to change the configuration of an already existing container

+You can change the configuration of an existing container by directly editing the hostconfig.json file at /var/lib/docker/containers/[hash_of_the_container]/hostconfig.json or /var/snap/docker/common/var-lib-docker/containers/[hash_of_the_container]/hostconfig.json, I believe, if You installed Docker as a snap.

+You can determine the [hash_of_the_container] via the docker inspect <container_name> command and the value of the "Id" field is the hash.

+Stop the container (docker stop <container_name>).
+Stop docker service (per Tacsiazuma's comment)
+Change the file.
+Restart your docker engine (to flush/clear config caches).
+Start the container (docker start <container_name>).
+So you don't need to create an image with this approach.
+You can also change the restart flag here.